 Another shocker from the insane world of Deep Learning:

-So it takes a snippet of speech and then translates the snippet of speech using the voice style of another person.
+So it takes a snippet of speech and then translates the fragment of speech using the voice style of another person.
 The surprising point though of this research is that its able to encode an internal representation of a speech absent the speaking style.
 Of course, that sounds like voice to text translation.
-Now it somehow is able to take out a speech style and transpose it elsewhere.
+Now it somehow can take out a speech style and transpose it elsewhere.
 Quoted from the above web page:

 This behaviour arises naturally because the decoder gets the speaker-id for free so the limited bandwith of latent codes gets used for other speaker-independent, phonetic information.

 The approach in the paper uses auto-regressive networks, one of those curiously strange thingamajigs that DeepMind seems to be enamored with.
 It is the same kind of network as WaveNet.

 DeepMind seems to like using a very peculiar kind of network that goes by the name PixelRNN, PixelCNN, WaveNet and ByteNet.
 These networks are a radical departure from more traditional CNN networks and have characteristics that give them behavior that is remarkably different from other approaches.
 DeepMind has a paper that contrasts GANs with PixelCNNs that was submitted to ICLR 2017.
 In this paper, the authors argue that the features and behavior of PixelCNNs are different enough that they should be evaluated differently than GANs.